Afrobeats finally gets its groove on | DW | 02.02.2022

 "Be you from Uganda, be you from Kenya, be you from Ghana, if the song is beautiful, if the people like it, the song will go around the continent," Alonge said.

-Bantu said the success of Nigerian artists had empowered other African musicians.
+Bantu added the success of Nigerian artists had empowered other African musicians.

 "Wherever I go in Africa, I keep seeing that it's a Nigerian sound that is co-opted, that they make it their own role," Bantu said.
 "And it's very interesting.
 No one wants to be American anymore."